pyrodie18/LinuxScripts/README.md

 A collection of general linux scripts for various tasks

-IPABuildScript.sh - A fully automated script to build an IPA server including user, host, and sudoers groups
+IPAServerBuild.sh - A fully automated script to build an IPA server including user, host, and sudoers groups